Professor of Saxaphone

 Foley has performed across the United States and Canada in numerous settings as a soloist, chamber and orchestral musician playing the saxophone and oboe.
 Past editor of the Saxophone Symposium and an elected officer of the North American Saxophone Alliance, he has also performed with the Virginia Symphony, the Indianapolis Symphonic Band, the New Carolina Sinfonia, the East Texas Symphony, and the Longview (Texas) Symphony.
 He has presented and performed at meetings of the National Association of College Wind and Percussion Instructors as well as the North American Saxophone Alliance and the North Carolina Music Educators Association.

 Prior to his appointment at the University of Oregon, Foley served as dean and assistant dean of the School of Music at East Carolina University during a 23-year tenure at that institution, and at Stephen F. Austin State University in Texas.
-He has served as a visiting evaluator for the National Association of Schools of Music and was recently elected to serve on the NASM Commission on Accreditation beginning in 2015.
+He has served as a visiting evaluator for the National Association of Schools of Music and was recently re-elected to serve on the NASM Commission on Accreditation beginning in 2020.